 Participants completed a satisfaction questionnaire at the end of the workshop finding that 93% of participants were very satisfied with the way the workshop was conducted as well as its achievements.
 They appreciated the fact that “ACS as a project did not come with a preconceived work plan and the usual conventional project indicators.”
 ACS started its interventions “without preconceived notions and created an environment in which every voice was valued and taken into account.
 The decision-makers sat down and listened.
 Other stakeholders also shared their views without fear.”

-Defining learning or evaluation questions early in the implementation of the pilot phase has allowed UGP to for forward-looking follow-ups that will take into consideration stakeholders’ concerns; The answers to these questions would allow UGP to work more efficiently in AM-ARCH pilot phase implementation and scaling up.
+Defining learning or evaluation questions early in the implementation of the pilot phase has allowed UGP to prepare for forward-looking follow-ups that take into consideration stakeholders’ concerns, The answers to these questions would allow UGP to work more efficiently in AM-ARCH pilot phase implementation and scaling up.
 This first workshop laid out the foundations for an endogenous learning culture that could allow the actors themselves to learn lessons and good practices.

 Furthermore, ACS provided participants with a set of learning methods that allow for various levels of rigor appropriate for each question and the timeline of the overall pilot.
 This workshop built a learning approach that differs from a conventional M&E approach in that it allows for not just periodic assessments to be conducted but also continuous lessons to be shared in real-time for more adaptive management and the use of evidence translation to support broader learning from contexts outside of Benin to further improve activity design.
 Thus, at the end of the workshop, participants identified and assigned each learning question a specific method of learning that was appropriate for the type of answers they sought.
 For example, methods such as “lean testing” and “rapid feedback evaluation” were chosen to evaluate, respectively, the implementation of a management system and the communication plan.